 - Androgel Verdict in 2017: $150,000,000.

 In October 2017, the judge presiding over the federal MDL class action has ordered the parties to meet to then provide an update of settlement negotiations.
 Will this lead to an Androgel class action settlement?
 Maybe.
 This is how mass tort cases get to global settlement.
-Plaintiff hit with big verdicts and the drug company starts looking at getting rid of the uncertainty on their balance sheets of so much litigation.
+The plaintiffs hit with big verdicts and the drug company begins looking at getting rid of the uncertainty on their balance sheets of so much litigation.

 Since then, there have been some wins and losses on both sides.
 What we have learned is that the juries buy into some of these cases and not others.
 This is the best kind of litigation to get settled.

 One thing to remember though: lawyers cannot always play nice.
 The attorneys for AbbVie recently submitted objections to the fact sheets alleging all manner of incorrectness.
 They suggested that some of the fact sheets were not filed on time and/or contained deficiencies.
 We are talking about a lot of plaintiffs so there is some truth to their allegations.
 Not everyone complies as quickly as they should.
 But 90% of these were done correctly and on time.

 Opinion: AbbVie Does Not Want to Take a Case to Trial[I wrote this part in 2015.
 I was, at least in part, wrong.
 AbbieVie will try a number of these cases.}